Xutong-Qiu/laserTracker/docs/report.md

 # Abstract

-Provide a brief overview of the project objhectives, approach, and results.

 This project aims to develop a laser pointer tracking system for mouse cursor control on projection screens using a Raspberry Pi and an ESP32.
 It adapts real-time computer vision algorithms for efficient spot detection and cursor positioning on embedded systems to make a low-cost, intuitive interface that enhances interaction with digital content.

 # 1. Introduction

-This section should cover the following items:

-* Motivation & Objective: What are you trying to do and why? (plain English without jargon)
-* State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
-* Novelty & Rationale: What is new in your approach and why do you think it will be successful?
-* Potential Impact: If the project is successful, what difference will it make, both technically and broadly?
-* Challenges: What are the challenges and risks?
-* Requirements for Success: What skills and resources are necessary to perform the project?
-* Metrics of Success: What are metrics by which you would check for success?

 ## 1. Motivation & Objective